Abhishekmitra0803/Shopping_App/README.md

-# Shopping_App
+# Web_App
 Welcome to Abhishek Mitra personal portfolio website!
 Explore the world of Abhishek's skills, experiences, and creative works.
-This beautifully crafted website showcases Abhishek's  journey, from his educational background to his professional achievements also.
+This beautifully crafted website showcases Abhishek's  journey, from his educational background to his professional achievements also also Welcome to, your ultimate destination for all things tech!
+Dive into a world of clothing, accessories, and more.
+Our user-friendly shopping website is designed to provide you with a seamless and enjoyable shopping experience.